The ‘R138 Pass-By Noise’ test is a plug in for the VBOX Test Suite software.

 The 'Report' button creates a report from the current test results.
 This button is only available when a run or run has been selected from the test results window.

 Allows the user to create unique maths channels.
-For more information on Maths channels, please see the ‘Maths Channels’ section of the manual on the Racelogic support portal.
+For more information on maths channels, please see the ‘Maths Channels’ section of the manual on the Racelogic Support Centre.

-The 'Save Settings' button will save this individual test setup and will appear in the ‘saved settings’ area of the ‘Add Test’ window.
-This save file will contain all of the test configuration settings.
+The 'Save Settings' button will save this individual test setup and will appear in the ‘Saved Settings’ area of the ‘Add Test’ window.

 Add Start Line (space)